-Stanford was a domineering California oligarch whose only passion was horses.
-Stanford turned to Muybridge to settle a debate within the equestrian community.
-When at a full gait, did all four hooves of a horse ever leave the ground simultaneously in what was called “unsupported transit.”
+Stanford was a domineering California oligarch whose only passion, aside from his family, was horses.
+Stanford turned to Muybridge to settle a debate within the equestrian community: At a full gait, did a horse’s four hooves ever leave the ground simultaneously.
 Stanford believed they did; others disagreed.
-It was not possible to know because when a horse moved fast its legs were but a blur to the human eye.
+It was not possible to know because when moving fast a horse’s legs become a blur to the human eye.

 Stanford’s plan was to have Muybridge photograph one of his champion race horses as it thundered past.
 There was only one problem: photography, still in its infancy, was not yet capable of capturing such speed and Muybridge told Stanford so.

 Leland Stanford, however, was a man used to getting his way.
 He had come West from Wisconsin and beat the odds to become a successful merchant and wholesaler.
 When few thought it possible, Stanford and his partners built the transcontinental railroad, making him one of the richest men in the West.
 In a state dominated by the Democratic Party he was elected California’s first Republican governor, and later a U.S. senator.
 So when it came to photographing a horse, Stanford refused to shrink from the challenge.
 Muybridge agreed to give it a go.

 On a track blanketed in blinding white powder, using a camera equipped with an innovative hair-trigger shutter, Muybridge made his first attempt to freeze a horse in full stride.
 Nothing appeared.
 He tried again and failed.
 Muybridge tried a third time and to his surprise when he stared down at his wet plate negative there it was: a shadowy silhouette of a horse, its legs hovering off the ground.